Ken Adam: World War II

 When World War II began, Adam was working on designs for air-raid shelters and illustrated books on air-raid protection and gas masks.
 As German citizens, the Adam family could have been interned as enemy aliens, but in October 1940 Adam was able to join the Pioneer Corps, a support unit of the British Army open to citizens of Axis countries resident in the UK and other Commonwealth countries, provided they were not considered a risk to security.
 Adam was seconded to design bomb shelters.

 After eight months service in the Pioneer Corps, Adam's application to join the Royal Air Force Volunteer Reserve as a pilot was accepted.
 After initial flight training on de Havilland Tiger Moth biplanes in Scotland, he was sent to Canada and the United States for additional training.
-Among his instructors was British actor Michael Rennie.
+Among his instructors was the British actor Michael Rennie.

 Flight Lieutenant Adam joined No. 609 Squadron at RAF Lympne on 1 October 1943.
 He was nicknamed "Heinie the tank-buster" by his comrades for his daring exploits.
-The squadron flew the Hawker Typhoon, initially in support of USAAF long-range bombing missions over Europe.
+The squadron flew the Hawker Typhoon, initially in support of United States Army Air Forces long-range bombing missions over Europe.
 Later they were employed in support of ground troops, including at the battle of the Falaise Gap, in Normandy after D-Day.
 In 1944, his brother Denis joined No. 183 Squadron, joining Adam in No. 123 Wing.
 There were four squadrons in the wing: 164, 183, 198 and 609.

 Together with his brother Denis, Adam was one of three German-born pilots to serve in the Royal Air Force during the Second World War, the third being Peter Stevens.
-As such, if they had been captured by the Germans, they were liable to execution as traitors rather than being treated as prisoners of war.
+As such, if they had been captured by the Germans, they were liable to be executed as traitors rather than being treated as prisoners of war.

-Following the end of the war Adam was the Allied officer in charge of German labour rebuilding Wunstorf Air Base.
-Adam naturalised as a British subject on 27 December 1946 and left the RAF upon his demobilisation in 1947.
+Following the end of the war, Adam was the Allied officer in charge of German labour rebuilding Wunstorf Air Base.
+Adam became naturalised as a British subject on 27 December 1946 and left the RAF upon his demobilisation in 1947.